ciur/ciur/README.md

 I graduated in 2007 Bachelor of Computer Science (5 years course) at Politehnica University of Bucharest (Romanian: Universitatea Politehnica din București).
-Although I worked with many IT areas, nowadays I am primarily focused on **cloud** technologies.
+Although I worked in many IT areas, nowadays I am primarily focused on **cloud** technologies.